Simploy Testimonial

 -

-Before writing the business the insurance company could have performed an preliminary test audit to determine proper classification.
+Before writing the business the insurance company could have performed an preliminary test audit to determine all proper workers comp class codes.
 But, they didn't do it.
 The insurance company is the expert in insurance right; not the manufacturer?
-So, in my opinion this is the insurance company's error and it was the responsibility of the insurance company to make sure it knew what it is writing and how to properly classify the employees.
+So, in my opinion this is the insurance company's error and it was the responsibility of the insurance company to make sure it knew what work comp class codes it is writing and how to properly classify the employees.

 -